Useful Lessons From The BBC Good (and not so good) Food Show

 EMPTY STANDS: Why oh why would someone pay thousands of pounds in site fees and not have enough promotion staff to ensure their stand is manned!?
 It’s madness to think of the wasted investment, missed opportunities and negative impact that each unoccupied event stand represents.

 Key learning: Ensure you have enough event staff to maintain a constant presence on your stand, even when you are replenishing your leaflets, nipping to the loo or doing what ever else is pulling you away from your central reason for being there.
-The cost of the event area is thousands – but great promo support can be booked from just £20 per hour.
+The cost of the event area is thousands – but great promo support can be booked from less than £25 per hour.
 Save money by all means, but not on the most important aspect of bringing your event area to life.

 BROWSING ON PHONES: It’s a car crash waiting to happen!
 Each event team must all be paying attention to who is approaching right in front of them – and definitely not watching out for who has just posted another pic of a fluffy cat on their Facebook feed!